A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

 - Email support: Responding to customers via email has its downsides (slower), but gives customers a way to clearly explain what they need.

 - In-person (traditional, in-store): And of course, there’s still on-site service: Talking to live a human being, in-person.
 This type of service can make it easy for customers to learn about a product or service, and for service reps to build customer relationships.

 Social media is a powerful tool for customer service, especially travelers.
 Learn how Twitter could help airlines soar with engagement and loyalty.

-- To be able to help, customer service agents need all relevant data at their fingertips
+- In order to be able to help, customer service agents need all relevant data at their fingertips.

-- Customer service improves business resilience by smoothing the effects of change, supporting customers in all situations.
+- Service improves business resilience by smoothing the effects of change, supporting customers in all situations.

 Many organizations today are turning to service cloud technology to help them deliver the stellar service experiences customers expect.
 They’re modernizing service by leveraging cloud software to boost efficiency, increase customer satisfaction, and drive business growth.

 The brands with the best customer service in 2023 are great examples – but a down economy may lead to service cuts.